AnyChart/docs.anychart.com/Axes_and_Grids/Crosshair.md

 {sample}AGST\_Crosshair\_05{sample}

-As far as you can use any function as {api:anychart.core.ui.CrosshairLabel#textFormatter}textFormatter(){api} of crosshair labels you use these labels to display additional information.
+As far as you can use any function as {api:anychart.core.ui.CrosshairLabel#format}format(){api} of crosshair labels you use these labels to display additional information.
 Here is a sample with more complex labels formatter.

 {sample}AGST\_Crosshair\_06{sample}